nitk-nest/NeST/CONTRIBUTING.md

 * Make sure the code follows the  [Styleguides](#styleguides)
 * Run all the [tests](./README.md#unit-tests) and add unit tests if necessary
 * Push the commits to the relevant branch
-* Ensure that the code passes the pipeline
 * Make a [merge request](https://gitlab.com/nitk-nest/nest/-/merge_requests/new)
+* Ensure that the code passes the pipeline (See note below)

 #### NOTE on Merge Request Pipelines